Karnak123/maznet/README.md

 See `xor.py` and `fizzbuzz.py` for usage examples

 ## Future work
-I intend to broaden the library adding more optimizers, losses, layers and such.
+Broaden the library functionality by adding more optimizers, losses, layers and such.

 ## Contribution